 How Does Skin Benefit from Lavender Flower Water?

 There are many reasons why we recommend using Lavender Flower Water on your skin.
 As well as possessing antibacterial qualities, Lavender Flower Water may also help to soothe inflamed skin.
 This is a good, practical option for sensitive skin and other combination skin types.
-Lavender Flower Water may also contain antioxidant properties, as well cleansing and providing a humectant to skin from nature.
+Lavender Flower Water may also contain antioxidant properties, as well as cleansing and providing a humectant to the skin from nature.
 Because Lavender Flower Water is less concentrated than its essential oil counterpart, it can be easily absorbed into the skin.
 Using Lavender Flower Water as a toner after cleansing and before moisturizing is the best way to use it on the skin.
 Due to the number of natural minerals and vitamins that lavender contains, it’s a popular choice for helping to improve your skin’s condition in general.